Molmed/Nordlund-ALL-subtyping/README.md

 Instructions
 ------------
 Download all scripts in this repo to a new directory.
-The most convenient way to do this on a linux/unix system is to clone the whole repo.
-Then run the files `setup.R` and `analyse.R`.
+The most convenient way to do this on a linux/unix system is to clone the whole repo and run the files in the following order:

     git clone git@github.com:Molmed/Nordlund-2013.git
-    cd Nordlund-Backlin-2013
+    cd Nordlund-2013
     R -f setup.R
+    R -f analyze_tune.R
-    R -f analyze.R
+    R -f analyze_final.R

-`setup.R` will download all data from [GEO](http://www.ncbi.nlm.nih.gov/geo/), prepare it for use in R and store it in a new subfolder called `data`. `analyse.R` will run the analyses, produce the results and save them in a new subfolder called `results`.
+- `setup.R` will download all data from [GEO](http://www.ncbi.nlm.nih.gov/geo/), prepare it for use in R and store it in a new subfolder called `data`.
+- `analyze_tune.R` will tune model parameters and estimate performance.
+- `analyze_final.R` will build the the final model that was presented in the paper, and produce some tables of the results.

+Notice that `analyze_tune.R` is designed for parallelization on a computer cluster or powerful multicore machine, whereas `analyze_final.R` is designed to be run on a single core on a computer with at least 15 GB RAM.

 Plots are not produced.